Western Cape: 1994 and the Western Cape post-apartheid

 In the 2004 election, there was again no absolute winner in the provincial parliament; this time the ANC won 19 seats, the DA won 12, and the NNP won 5.
 The ANC-NNP coalition continued in power, but van Schalkwyk took up a ministerial post in the national cabinet and was replaced as Premier by the ANC's Ebrahim Rasool.

 The NNP was finally dissolved after the 2005 floor-crossing period and its members joined the ANC, again giving that party an absolute majority of 24 seats.
 In the 2007 floor-crossing period the ANC gained a further three members of the provincial parliament.
 In 2008 Rasool resigned as Premier due to internal party politics, and was replaced by Lynne Brown.

 The 2009 election marked a significant change in Western Cape politics, as the Democratic Alliance won 51% of the votes and an absolute majority of 22 seats in the provincial parliament, while the ANC won 14 seats with 31% of the vote.
 The DA leader Helen Zille was elected Premier.
 In 2010 the Independent Democrats, which had won 3 seats with 5% of the vote, merged with the DA.

 In the 2014 election the DA won 59% of the votes and an absolute majority of 26 seats in the provincial parliament, while the ANC won 14 seats with 32% of the vote.
 In 2018 King Khoebaha Cornelius III Declared the independence of the "Sovereign State of Good Hope".

 In the 2019 election, the DA retained their majority in the province, but with a reduction in support.
 It had won 24 seats with 55%.
 Helen Zille was term-limited and the DA premier candidate Alan Winde succeeded her.
 The ANC also lost support.
 It had received 12 seats with 28% support, its lowest showing since 1994.
 Veteran politician Peter Marais returned to the provincial parliament as the sole representative of the Freedom Front Plus.
 Patricia de Lille formed another party, Good, and it achieved a seat.

+The DA continued to win a majority of the votes in the 2021 municipal elections, receiving 54% of the vote province-wide, with support in Cape Town at 58%.

 Cape Independence Movement

 Since the late 2000s there has been growing support for Western Cape, or Greater Cape, independence from South Africa.
-Political parties such as the Cape Independence Party and organisations such as the Cape Independence Advocacy Group and CapeXit, wish to bring forth the constitutional and peaceful secession of the Cape.
-The Freedom Front Plus and Cape Coloured Congress have also stated that they support Cape independence.
+Political parties such as the Referendum Party, Freedom Front Plus and organisations such as the Cape Independence Advocacy Group and CapeXit, wish to bring forth the constitutional and peaceful secession of the Western Cape.

-There is substantial support for the idea with CapeXit garnering over 800,000 signed mandates in May 2021.
-A poll conducted in 2020 indicated that 36% of the Western Cape's population would support independence, while 47% would support a referendum on the issue.
-In 2021, a new poll indicated that 58% of the population would now support a referendum on independence, and 46% would support outright independence.
+Proponents claim substantial support for the idea, with CapeXit having over 800,000 signed mandates in May 2021.
+Additionally, a poll conducted in 2023 by Victory Research on behalf of the Cape Independence Advocacy Group claimed that 58% of the Western Cape's registered voters would support independence, while 68% would support a referendum on the issue.